sourcetoad/Logger/README.md

 composer require sourcetoad/logger
 ```

-Since we only support Laravel 5.6 right now, the package will use Auto Discovery feature of Laravel 5.5 to register the service provider.
+The package will use Auto Discovery feature of Laravel 5.5 to register the service provider.

 ## Configs
 You may publish the configuration to make changes via: